adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Permissioned Vs Permissionless Networks.md

 ## Permissionless Networks
 1. Definition:
+   * public and decentralize
    * Open and high decentralization
    * Anyone can join and participate without  permission
    * Networks epitomize the original ethos of blockchain technology, emphasizing decentralization and inclusivity.
-2. Characteristics:
+3. Characteristics:
    * _Open Participation_: ***anonymously*** or pseudonymously participate (mining, validating transactions, or using services).
-It does not ask users for id or personal information.
+It does not ask users for identification or personal information.
    * _Decentralization_: ***no central authority*** that controls, making it resilient to censorship and central points of failure.
    * _Transparency_: ***transparent and verifiable by all*** network participants.
    * _Tokens_: tokens or digital assets, either increasing in value or decreasing in value over time.
-3. Examples:
+4. Examples:
-   * Bitcoin
-   * Ethereum
+   * Bitcoin & Ethereum
+   * both are very decentralized, very secure, very slow, and open to anyone with a web connection
-4. Use Cases:
+5. Use Cases:
    * trust among participants is minimal
    * high degree of transparency and security
    * suitable for trustless interactions.
    * ideal for scenarios not requiring strict control.
    * like public cryptocurrencies
    * permissionless for scenarios without centralized control needs.
-5. Pros and Cons:
+6. Pros and Cons:

 |Pros|Cons|
 |---|---|